grimlucis/rpg-hack/08-tables/03-mutations.md

 261  | Faulty Memory.
 Must Save vs Intelligence to recall details.
 Will lie to conceal ignorance.
 262  | Swap.
 Pick a mutation you currently have and replace it with one rolled on this table.
 263  | Frog Eyes.
 They grow large and bulging.
 264  | Emaciated.
-Reduce Strength, Constitution, and HP by 1d4.
+Reduce Strength, Strength, and HP by 1d4.
 Need to eat 1 extra Ration per day.
 265  | Hydra.
 If head cut off, Save.
 If passed, 2 new heads emerge.
 266  | Hypnotic Eye.
 Lock eyes with a creature of 2 HD or less.
 It must Save or be stunned.
 267  | Lightning Touch.
 Your skin tingles with electricity.
 No effect, but you are annoying to touch.
 268  | Addiction.
 You desire alcohol.
-You take 1d6 Int. and Con. damage each day you do not have a drink.
+You take 1d6 TAL and STR damage each day you do not have a drink.
 269  | Grey Hairs.
 Age 2d10 years.
 270  | Wyrdsight.
 One eye can see souls.
 271  | Spike Chin.
 Like a doorstop.